sherzodcode/diary-API/readme.txt

 date: 14.04.2023

 Today is Juma , Friday.
 Time is 14:35 i'm in station right now.
-Today's mission is deploy TODO list project to glitch server.
+Today's mission is deploy TODO list project to glitch server

 ////////